-Mississippi Family Group Sheet for Jesse A. SHULTS Family
+Mississippi Family Group Sheet for the Jesse A. SHULTS Family

 Husband: Jesse A. SHULTS